siefkenj/IBLODEs/book/typst/modules/module1.typ

   sums, products, and quotients of polynomials, trig, exponentials, and logs.
 ])
-This means *guess and check* is an effective method for finding explicit solutions to differential equations, and, though we will learn some solving techniques, guess and check will be our go-to method.
+This means *guess and check* is an effective method for finding explicit solutions to differential equations, and, though we will learn some other solving techniques, guess and check will be our go-to method.